pattazl/LarkSignage/readme_en.md

 # Other Instructions

-It is a small system, mainly focusing on design ideas.
+1. It is a small system, mainly focusing on design ideas.
 In terms of code implementation, it is quickly developed with AI assistance, and the UI framework uses Tailwind.
+2. If you want to modify the system's built-in descriptions, simply edit the content in `js/lang.js`.
+The key name is the DOM element ID, and the key value is the displayed text content.